 Pinsir apparently likes to grip its prey in his enormous pincers until it is torn in half.
 Said pincers are strong enough to shatter thick logs.

 Houndoom is basically a Hellhound, with a little skull pendant and a call that the ancients once imagined to be the call of Death itself.
+And to make matters worse, if left untreated, their fire attacks will never stop hurting if they hit you.
 And yet they're still capable of becoming the player character's loyal and trusted friend.
 They probably have the same problems as Rottweilers do in Real Life.

 Latios and Latias are found in the game carrying the item Soul Dew, which increases their stats.
 In the movie "Pokémon Heroes", it's discovered that the Soul Dew is actually made from the soul of a dead Lati.
 So the Lati seen in the games is carrying around a trapped soul to make it stronger.